Suzanna-Volkov/A-Silly-Project/README.md

 # A Silly Project
 This is a silly little project made for refreshing my Angular skills.
+The project uses the TheCatAPI and the TheDogAPI for retrieving images of different cats and dogs.

 The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.18.